AlNomanCSE/AlNomanCSE/README.md

 ---

 ### 🎯 Current Focus
-- Building scalable microservices with Spring Boot ⚡
+- Building scalable microservices with Spring Boot and Golang ⚡
 - Cloud-native application architecture with Docker and Kubernetes 🚀
 - Implementing clean code and design patterns 🧩
 - Contributing to open-source Java projects 🌟

 ### 📚 Learning
-- Deepening knowledge of Go (Golang) for high-performance applications 🖥️
+- Deepening knowledge of Go (Golang) and Java spring boot for high-performance applications 🖥️
-- Exploring advanced NestJS features for scalable backend development 🌐
+- Java advanced concepts and frameworks for enterprise applications 🌐
 - Studying Kubernetes for container orchestration 📦

 ### ⚡ Beyond Coding